-Other theories are seemingly more fables from popular culture or driven by political agendas.
+Other theories are seemingly fables from popular culture or driven by political agendas.
 Ancient Welsh and Irish legends tell of trips across the Atlantic in the Middle Ages.
 Mandan Indians of the upper Missouri River supposedly shared some language and physical traits with the Welsh and even built similarly styled boats.
-At least that was the theory of Brits making claims to the West that predated Spanish claims, including Welshman John Dee, an advisor to Queen Elizabeth I. Some theorists connected a mysterious tower in Newport, Rhode Island to the medieval Scottish Knights Templars (affiliated with Freemasons), but carbon dating suggests it was built in the 17th century, after Puritans came to New England.
+At least that was the theory of Brits making claims to the West that predated Spanish claims, including Welshman John Dee, an advisor to Queen Elizabeth I. Fishermen from Bristol, England claimed to have been fishing off the North American coast before Columbus and keeping their grounds a secret, but they didn’t mention it until after Columbus.
+Some theorists connected a mysterious tower in Newport, Rhode Island to the medieval Scottish Knights Templars (affiliated with Freemasons), but carbon dating suggests it was built in the 17th century, after Puritans came to New England.
 One pattern you’ll pick up on if you investigate fringe theories is that the Knights Templar and Masons seemed to have their hand in everything.
 Other theorists connect Templars and 14th-century Scottish/Norwegian nobleman Henry Sinclair to North American Expeditions (including Oak Island) and point to the striking similarity between the Templars’ flag and that of the Mi’kmaq Indians.
 Finally, the Book of Mormon tells of one of the Lost Tribes of Israel coming to the Americas and being wiped out by Indians; however, there’s no archaeological evidence to suggest that.
 Someone in ancient times mined large amounts of copper from the Great Lakes region and some theorists suggest that Europeans mined it to combine with tin to make bronze.
 However, there’s no evidence from Europe indicating that they came to America during the Bronze Age and more recent scholarship shows that Indians mined the copper themselves for their own use.